dangngoctuan/nhk_assignment/README.md

 ## For seed data
 - init car properties
 - use constant variable and class method in Car class for build data

+Note: I'm not use ActiveRecord cause I want to focus to problem solving by handle logic